 - Company budgets and financial forecasts for the year

 A good strategy has clearly defined goals, even if they may be somewhat broad in scope.
 For example, if you want to improve your marketing strategy, you’ll identify which metrics you’ll use to measure success and how long you’ll work on it.
 You’ll also make sure that your goals align with your brand strategy.

 You may also have financial goals for your business.
 Every creator wants to make more money in the current year than they did in the last year.
 Get specific on what you want and how you’ll make it happen.

 Some creators focus on cutting costs, increasing sales, improving product offerings, or a combination of all three.
 You should choose the strategy that makes sense for you and your brand.

 Strategic planning examples

-For instance, strategic plans are usually broad and can be applied to your entire business or even an entire industry.
+Strategic plans are usually broad so you can apply them to your entire business strategy or industry.
 Some examples of strategic plans include:

 - Improve your website rankings by 30% by the end of the quarter

 - Improve your marketing strategy and double your leads from last year